Ringed kingfisher: Plumage

 Each ringed kingfisher possesses 10 primary wings, 15 secondaries, three tertials, and 12 rectrices.
 They are rounded, and the tail is squared.
 Subspecies can be found in Texas, Mexico, Central America, and South America, due to slight plumage differences.
 Individuals themselves vary slightly as a result of variable environmental constraints and day-length regimes.

 Sexual dimorphism

 Ringed kingfishers can be identified by sex due to differences in coloration.
 The males possess rusty-brown underparts with white undertail coverts and a white throat.
-Females have a bluish-gray band seen on upper breast and a whitish band.
+Females have a bluish-gray band seen on the upper breast and a whitish band.

 Eggs

 A ringed kingfisher's clutch size is typically three to six eggs, which are incubated for about 22 days.

 Taxonomy

 The ringed kingfisher is from the family Alcedinidae in the order Coraciiformes.
 The ringed kingfisher is related to the belted kingfisher.
-Overall, the species appears much larger than its counterpart, while possessing a rufous belly, a massive bill and a blue back.
+Overall, the species appears much larger than its counterpart, while possessing a rufous belly, a massive bill, and a blue back.